orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 [variables]

-Moreover, we also have the generic variables idxX and idxY that represent the indices of the current pixel (scalars).
+In addition, we also have the generic variables idxX and idxY that represent the indices of the current pixel (scalars).

 Note that the use of a global statistics will automatically make the